Pet Financing: Can I Get a Loan to Pay for Pet Expenses?

 The joy our furry and feathered friends add to our lives is priceless.
-But pet ownership does come at a dollars-and-cents cost.
-From basics like adoption fees and food to expensive emergency veterinary care, being a pet parent can be, well, ruff on your bank account.
+But pet ownership does come at a cost.
+From basics like adoption fees and food to expensive emergency veterinary care, the expenses associated with being a pet parent can be steep.

-Pet loans are one way to pay for the expenses of having a pet, but it’s usually a good idea to consider alternatives before going into debt.
+Pet loans are one way to pay for the expenses of having a pet.
+Read on to learn more about them as well as alternatives.

 What Is Pet Financing?

-Pet financing refers, essentially, to taking out a personal loan to pay for the cost of owning a pet.
-While some banks may market the loans specifically as pet loans, they work the same way.
+Pet financing refers to taking out a personal loan to pay for the cost of getting and/or owning a pet.
+While some banks may market the loans specifically as pet loans, they work the same way as standard personal loans.

 A personal loan is unsecured debt, which means the bank doesn’t have any collateral to turn to in the event the loan is not repaid.
 This means that personal loans, including pet loans, may have stricter eligibility requirements and higher interest rates.